ricardoom/dominotrono/content/_index.md

 ---

 Hello!
 I am a UX Engineer or Design Engineer or...
 Full Stack Designer(?).
-All of those things.
+All of those things?
 All of those things!
-I am interested in unusual interfaces, animation with CSS, SVG and Javascript.
-To confound that a bit I am also dedicated to building Accessible interfaces.
-I like working with non-profit organizations and small businesses.
-I am forever dedicated to doing a nice paint-job on the hood.
-That said, obsessing about what is going on underneath the hood is, well, an obsession of mine.
-Wanting to know how the clock ticks makes my clock tick...
+Over the last twenty odd years, I have worked on everything from Flash interactive sites to iOS video streaming apps.
+I am very interested in unusual interfaces, animation, CSS, and all things SVG, as well as learning the dark arts of Javascript.
+You will find a strong commitment to designing and implementing accessible interfaces.
+I am dedicated to doing an excellent paint job on the hood.
+That said, obsessing about what is going on underneath the hood is an obsession of mine.
+Being the kind of person who wants to know how the clock ticks makes my clock tick...